gpietro/spring-boot-axon-demo/README.md

-# PoC Axon Framework for ADT Patient solution following
+# PoC Axon Framework for ADT Patient

 This PoC aims to evaluate the usage of Axon Framework for the development of an Admission Dismission Transfer Patient solution follwing the CQRS pattern.